Pencil Lead (Graphite)

 Pull out the pencil lead if it is sticking out and wash the puncture wound with soap and water.

-If you have questions, call the poison center at 1-800-222-1222, chat online or text POISON to 85511.
+If you have questions, call the poison center at 1-800-222-1222, or text POISON to 85511.
 The poison center can also tell you in what cases you should see a doctor or other health care provider.

 Even though pencil lead is nontoxic, pencils can still present a choking hazard.
 Keep pencils and other small parts out of the reach of young children who may put things in their mouth.